jhlywa/chess.js/README.md

 The Chess() constructor takes an optional parameter which specifies the board configuration in
 [Forsyth-Edwards Notation (FEN)](http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
-Throw an exception if an invalid FEN string is provided.
+Throws an exception if an invalid FEN string is provided.

 ```ts
 // board defaults to the starting position when called with no parameters